 Quick Point Nature Reserve is a true hidden gem located on Longboat Key’s southeast end, an oceanfront reserve with both man-made and natural lagoons containing hundreds of species.
 Spend a morning circling the park on foot, and you’ll spot white ibises in flight, small crabs scuttling by your feet, and conchs slowly plying the silty bottoms.

 The center is comprised of a 57-acre parcel of wilderness between the Atlantic Ocean and the Indian River Lagoon.
 The Coastal Center incubates research projects, as well as providing education geared toward helping visitors appreciate and learn more about the unique habitat.
 Guided nature walks are available on the center’s nature trail, or just wander the one-mile loop on your own.
 Try your hand at feeding stingrays and gamefish, or visit with the resident sea turtles at the Sea Turtle Pavilion.

 Where to Stay

 Longboat Key: The Resort at Longboat Key Club

-With white sand beaches, watersports, eight restaurants and lounges, 45 holes of golf, and an award-winning tennis complex, you may never step foot off The Resort at Longboat Key Club’s 410 acre-resort grounds.
+With white sand beaches, watersports, fuve restaurants and lounges, and 45 holes of golf, you may never step foot off The Resort at Longboat Key Club’s 410 acre-resort grounds.

 Longboat Key: Zota Beach Resort